Sex Addiction Terms

 Addiction – an inability to control problem behaviors despite negative consequences to one’s life, usually marked by an increase in intensity and frequency of problematic behaviors which results in secrecy and shame

-Bottom Line Behaviors – behaviors which an addict stops order to maintain sobriety and physical, mental, sexual, and spiritual wholeness
+Bottom Line Behaviors – behaviors which an addict stops in order to maintain sobriety and physical, mental, sexual, and spiritual wholeness

 Boundaries – personal limits with people, places, things, or activities to ensure self-protection